danilofuchs/TM4C1294_Elevator_Control/README.md

 # TM4C1294 Elevator Control

-Controls a 3 elevator/lift system using Texas Instruments TM4C1294 Cortex-M4 board using Keil RTX5 RTOS.
+Controls a 3 elevator/lift system on Texas Instruments TM4C1294 Cortex-M4 board using Keil RTX5 RTOS.

 Connects via Serial port with a simulator running on the host computer.